Brandenburg University of Technology: Transfer of knowledge and technology

-The BTU sees itself with its research portfolio in regional technology and knowledge transfer.
-The "Central Technology Transfer" is carried out by the "Knowledge and Technology Transfer" department, which is attached to a vice-president.
-This department consists of the pillars Technology Transfer Office, Patents/Licences and the Career Centre and represents the original transfer area.
+The BTU positions itself as a leader with its research portfolio in regional technology and knowledge transfer.
+The Central Technology Transfer is carried out by the Knowledge and Technology Transfer department, which is led by a university vice-president.
+This department consists of the pillars of the Technology Transfer Office, Patents/Licences and the Career Centre, and represents the original transfer area.
 The annual Transfer Day serves to present current results from the BTU.
-People from science and industry meet here to exchange ideas.
-The largest fair for academic specialists in the state of Brandenburg ("campus-x-change") takes place on the central campus of the BTU in Cottbus and aims to find internships, student trainee positions, final theses and graduate positions.
+Representatives from various science and industrial sectors meet here to exchange ideas.
+The largest fair for academic specialists in the state of Brandenburg (campus-x-change) takes place on the central campus of the BTU in Cottbus and aims to provide opportunities for internships, student trainee positions, final theses and graduate positions.
 A transfer database provides an overview of the BTU subject areas.

 The BTU has developed a joint transfer strategy with the Technical University of Wildau.
 The declared aim of both universities is to actively promote networking with industry in the state of Brandenburg.
-In particular, the transfer project "Innovation Hub 13", which is funded by the BMBF for the years 2018 to 2022 as part of the "Innovative University" funding initiative, is a central component of these efforts.
-The project focuses on new transfer paths, but also on improved knowledge management via the joint platform "Innovation Hub 13".
+In particular, the transfer project Innovation Hub 13, which was funded by the BMBF for the years 2018 to 2022 as part of the Innovative University funding initiative, has been a central component of these efforts.
+The project focuses on new transfer paths, but also on improved knowledge management via the joint platform Innovation Hub 13.

-The "Joint Lab Reliable Sensor Networks" is a joint facility of the Institute of Computer Science, the BTU Cottbus-Senftenberg as a whole and the Leibniz Institute for Innovative Microelectronics (IHP), in which researchers, students and doctoral candidates from the various institutions are to engage in a mutual exchange.
+The Joint Lab Reliable Sensor Networks initiative is a collaboration of the Institute of Computer Science, the BTU Cottbus-Senftenberg and the Leibniz Institute for Innovative Microelectronics (IHP), in which researchers, students and doctoral candidates from the various institutions engage in a mutual exchange.